myin142/java-learn/aws-developer/README.md

  - User: represents person or service
     - When creating own user instead of using root
     - When other people need access, but no other identity mechanism
-    - When want to use CLI
+    - When want to use CLI, local development
  - Group: collection of IAM users
  - Role: set of permissions for users, applications or services
     - When application on EC2 needs access
     - When creating mobile apps
-    - When company users want access AWS without sign in again
+    - When company users want access AWS without sign in again (Active Directory)
  - Policy: defines authorization
     - Managed Policies: managed by AWS
     - Customer Managed Policies: standalone policy, managed by ourselves